junkurihara/modoh-server/README.md

 ### Client Authentication using Bearer Token

-For the client authentication, we can use the Bearer token in HTTP Authorization header, which is issued by [`rust-token-server`](https://github.com/junkurihara/rust-token-server) in the context of OpenID Connect.
+For the client authentication, we can use the Bearer token in HTTP Authorization header, which is issued by [`rust-token-server`](https://github.com/junkurihara/rust-token-server) in the form of **OpenID Connect ID Token** or **Anonymous Token based on the blind RSA signatures ([RFC9474](https://www.rfc-editor.org/rfc/rfc9474.html))**.
 The authentication through the token validation is configured in the `[validation]` directive in `config.toml` as follows.

 ```toml
 ## Validation of source, typically user clients, using Id token